Guardians vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have a 17-15 record in games they were favored on the moneyline (winning 53.1% of those games).
+- The Guardians have put together a 17-16 record in games they were listed as the moneyline favorite (winning 51.5% of those games).

-- Cleveland has gone 9-12 (winning 42.9% of its games) when it has played as moneyline favorites of -135 or shorter.
+- Cleveland has gone 7-6 when playing as moneyline favorites with odds of -145 or shorter (53.8% winning percentage).

+- The implied moneyline probablility for this matchup gives the Guardians a 59.2% chance to win.

-- In the 62 games in which bookmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 23 times (23-36-3).
+- Cleveland has played in 63 games with set over/under, and have combined with opponents to go over the total 24 times (24-36-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!